Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

-\section{Solvable Model}
+\subsection{Solvable Model}

-First, let us show that the original model (\ref{QA-trad}) can be rewritten in the form of a scattering problem that depends on a single time-dependent parameter $g(t)$.
+To address these problems, first, let us show that the original model (\ref{QA-trad}) can be rewritten in the form of a scattering problem that depends on a single time-dependent parameter $g(t)$.
 In the Schr\"odinger equation,

 we switch to a new time variable

 Here, $f(\tau)$ is positive, so $s(t)$ is a single-valued function, which is growing monotonically with $t$.
 Moreover, since both $f(t)$ and $r(t)$ are changing monotonically with $t$, they are single valued functions of $s$: $f(s)\equiv f(t(s))$ and $r(s)\equiv r(t(s))$.
 Using that